hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Final initialization steps - configure arrays and trading settings.

 **Why?** Arrays must be set as series; trade object needs magic number and execution settings.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 10 completes our initialization by configuring the indicator buffers and trade settings.
+We set both MA buffers as series arrays, which makes index zero represent the most recent bar, matching how MQL5 references price data.
+Then we configure the CTrade object with our magic number for trade identification, set the maximum slippage we'll accept, specify Fill or Kill execution mode, and disable asynchronous mode so the EA waits for trade confirmation before continuing.
+Finally, we return INIT_SUCCEEDED to signal that everything initialized correctly and the EA is ready to start trading."

 ```mql5
    // Set arrays as series (indexing: 0=newest, 1=previous, 2=older, etc.)